Is it possible to reduce allergies in your home? Yes! It all hinges on cleaning in ways that reduce allergens.

 Dust is one of the prime sources of home allergies, if not the biggest.
-So a lot of cleaning to reduce allergens is aimed at reducing dust.
+So a lot of cleaning to reduce allergens is aimed at reducing dust and also an easy way to reduce allergies.
 Follow these dos and don’ts of cleaning to reduce allergens:

 - Don’t dust with only a dry cloth!
 Dry dusting only pushes dust around and makes it airborne.
 Use a damp cloth, or one treated with a product made for dusting, so that dust particles are attracted to the cloth.
 If dusting always kicks up your allergies, wear a mask when you dust.

 - Do keep clutter to a minimum, because clutter is just more stuff you have to dust.

 - Do vacuum immediately after dusting, and use a HEPA filter to trap as many allergens as possible.

 - Do vacuum as often as two or three times per week, especially if you have pets.
 How frequently you should vacuum depends on how much your pet sheds.

 - Do launder pillowcases and sheets weekly in hot water to kill dust mites.
 Encase your mattress in an allergen-proof cover to reduce allergies there.